LivelyIE/web/tasks/markdown/T_MortageProtection.md

 ### Covid-19 and Mortgage Protection

-If you had Covid-19 or have been a close contact insurers will not consider your application until a period after you are symptom free or your self isolation has ended.
-Typically, you will be reconsidered one month from when you last had symptoms but some insurers have delayed applications by up to 6 months.
+If you have had Covid-19 insurers will not consider your application until a period after you are symptom free.
+Typically, you will be reconsidered one month from when you last had symptoms.